-Remove the Audio Track from a Video with iMovie
+How to Remove the Audio Track from a Video with iMovie for Mac

-We’ve shown you a few ways to extract the audio from a video file, but what if you want to remove the audio track from a movie completely?
-Although it can’t be done right in the Finder like extracting, it is very easy to ditch the background audio do with the help of iMovie:
+We’re going to show you exactly how to remove the audio track from any video file by using nothing more than iMovie.
+You may recall that we’ve shown you a few ways to extract the audio from a video file, but this is for those who to remove the audio track from a movie completely.
+Although audio removal can’t be done right in the Finder like extracting an audio track can be, it is very easy to ditch the background audio.

 - Open iMovie and pull down the File menu, selecting “Import” followed by “Movies” and locate the movie you want to strip audio from